 That unsettling familiarity comes from the fact that Crohn’s is with you at all times, no matter how hard you work to control it.
-You can have the cleanest diet in the world and the strongest medicine possible for your body (Remicade or Prednisone or Humira or an infinite number of others), but Crohn’s doesn’t ever fully go away.
+You can have the cleanest diet in the world and the strongest medicine possible for your body, but Crohn’s doesn’t ever fully go away.
 You can keep it at bay.
 You can feel better than you have in years.
 But it’s still always right there, ready to pounce at any moment.

 It’s especially noticeable in the big moments, even if you feel that you’re at your healthiest.
 The minute you plan a vacation, or get on a plane, or are offered a new job, it slinks into the room as a dark shadow that cannot be ignored.
 You’re imagining every possible circumstance, wondering what you could possibly do if your body decides to act up.
 And the answer is usually: nothing.

 And even in the not-so-big moments, when you’re trying to relax on a Saturday or are just showing up at work for another ‘ordinary’ day, it can show up.
 And it’s isolating and exhausting and nerve-wracking.
 You’re out of the moment – just counting down the hours until you can go home and lay in your bed, or spending your Saturday evening wracking your brain for what you could have possibly eaten that destroyed your stomach today.